mpvano/radiohat/libradiohat/readme.md

 This folder includes an improved and rewritten version of *pitrans*, called *transceiver* that uses the dynamic library for all *RadioHat* access.

-There's  a primitive *make* file included that builds the library and test program but does not install it.
-For now, progams that use it must access things by absolute locations, or you must move the dynamic library to somewhere on the load library path.
+There's  a primitive *make* file included that builds the library and test program targets but does not install the library.
+It has *install* and *remove* targets - which copy the library to */usr/lib/*, but they require using *sudo make install/remove* in a separate step.
+For now, programs that use the library should still access it by absolute location to simplify development.

 You'll also need to ensure that you've installed *libgpiod-dev* and *libncurses5-dev* before building.
 A *make clean* is probably also a good idea the first time.